Those who would like to film at Yale must fill out a filming application. Please allow 10 days for review.

-Please visit the Office of Marketing and Trademark Licensing for guidelines.
+Please visit the Filming at Yale website for guidelines.

 We have a few ground rules, and some restrictions, on what and where you will be permitted to shoot while on campus.

-Out of concern for the privacy of our students, faculty and staff, we do not allow cameras or any other recording devices into our residential colleges or the gymnasium.
-In rare circumstances, we may allow cameras into our classrooms, but this must be arranged well in advance.
+Out of concern for the privacy of our students, faculty, and staff, we do not allow cameras or any other recording devices into our residential colleges, classrooms, or the gymnasium.

 Access to some iconic locations is granted on a case-by-case basis.
 These locations include:

-It will be necessary that a representative of Office of Public Affairs & Communications escort your film crew at all times when you are on Yale property.
+It will be necessary that a representative of OPAC escort your film crew at all times when you are on Yale property.

 Yale does not provide parking but will advise you on the availability of public parking adjacent to campus.